deepakanand/dojo-js-practice/ES5, Dojo and Strict mode.md

 - Object.seal(),Object.freeze(),Object.preventExtensions(), Object.isSealed(), Object.isFrozen(),Object.isExtensible()
 - Property attributes: writeable, value, enumerable, configurable, get, set

 - Strict Mode:
 -- No more implied global variables within functions.
 -- this is not bound to the global object by function form.
 -- apply and call do not default to the global object.
 -- No with statement.
 -- Setting a writeable: false property will throw.
 -- Deleting a configurable: false property will throw.
 -- Restrictions on eval.
 -- eval and arguments are reserved.
 -- arguments not linked to parameters.
 -- No more arguments.caller or arguments.callee.
 -- No more octal literals.
-  -- Duplicate names in an object literal or function parameters are a synt
+-- Duplicate names in an object literal or function parameters are a syntax error.

 #### Interesting comments from other sources